joelkuiper/yesparql/README.md

 (sparql/result->xml result) ; NOT RDF, but the SPARQL RDF result format

 ;; Only a Model can converted to RDF serializations.
-;; You can use rdf->model to convert a ResultSet to a Model.
+;; You can use result->model to convert a ResultSet to a Model.
 ;; CONSTRUCT returns a Model, and does not need to be converted ;; ASK returns a boolean, as expected